Tree Removal for Homeowners and Business Owners

 Dead or dying tree

 If your tree has stopped growing or you’ve noticed its beauty has started to wane aggressively, it may be seriously damaged or dying.
-Obvious signs of an irreparably damaged or dying tree include a lack of new leaf growth, hollow trunk, and more and more dropped branches.
+There are a few obvious signs of an irreparably damaged or dying tree.
+These include a lack of new leaf growth, hollow trunk, and more and more dropped branches.
 Less obvious signs include root rot, pest infestation, and/or fungal infection.
-A dead or dying tree should be removed not only to maintain your landscape’s aesthetics, but also to protect you from liability or damage.
+You should remove a dead or dying tree.
+This will not only maintain your landscape’s aesthetics, but also protect you from liability or damage.

 To learn more, check out these reasons for removing a dead tree.